 Before you map your eCommerce customer journey, it is essential to identify the stages a customer passes through when interacting with your brand, from awareness to loyalty (see above).
 At each stage, list all the different paths a customer might take to achieve their goals.

 4. Mindset and Emotions

-Here’s a customer journey map template that covers all the five components discussed above.
+Here’s an eCommerce customer journey template that covers all five components discussed above.

 What Are Some Best Practices for eCommerce Customer Journey Mapping?

 There are many different ways to create eCommerce customer journey maps.
 The following best practices will help you stay focused and find the right level of detail for your business.